zoroqi/srid.ca/imported/Bias in "fact-checking".md

 ---
 slug: fact-checkers
-tags: [fakenews]
 ---

-The so called 'fact-checkers" don't necessarily deal with facts when it comes to politics and other controversial topics.
+The so called 'fact-checkers" (a part of [[Mainstream Media Bias]]) don't necessarily deal with facts when it comes to politics and other controversial topics.

 ## Origin